The power of an aesthetically pleasing store

 The decision whether someone is interested in a product or not is made subconsciously within split seconds and it’s much easier for our brains to process what we’re looking at if unnecessary information is removed.
 All you need is people to click!
 Once they’re on the product page, you can show your beautifully styled images and give more information on the product (dimensions, materials, etc.).

-- Add secondary lifestyle shots, e.g. your prints hanging in a living room or a model wearing your earrings.
-This helps people imagine something for themselves and gives them an understanding of size.
+Throughout your website and as secondary images on your product pages, lifestyle shots, such as your prints hanging in a living room or a model wearing your earrings, are the way to go.
+They not only look pretty and create a nice look and feel, they also helps people imagine something for themselves and provide an understanding of size.

 Tell a little story in your product descriptions

 Paint a picture and get people’s imagination going (make them feel something).

 E.g. ‘This is the perfect comfy chair to relax in after a big week with a book and a beautiful cup of tea.
 The ultimate me-time spot – you’ll never want to get up!.’